Java I/O | I/O Streams in Java

 3. public void close() throws IOException

-The method above closes the current input stream and releases any system resources associated with it.
+The method above closes the current input stream and releases any associated system resources.

 4. public void mark(int readlimit)

 It marks the current position in the input stream.
-The readlimit argument tells the input stream to read that many bytes to read before the mark position gets invalid.
+The readlimit argument tells the input stream to read that many bytes before the mark position becomes invalid.

 5. public boolean markSupported()

-It tells whether the mark() and reset() method is supported in a particular input stream.
-It returns true if the mark and reset methods are supported by the particular input stream or else return false.
+It tells whether a particular input stream supports the mark() and reset() method.
+It returns true if the particular input stream supports the mark and reset methods or returns false.

 6. public int read(byte[ ] b) throws IOException